Brian Gong, LMHC, CAP

 - Family of origin work

-- Addictions, recovery, and working with families of addicts
+- Addictions, recovery, and working with families of people struggling with addictive disorders

 - Licensed Mental Health Counselor (LMHC), State of Florida, MH 14460